 According to American debt relief organization Debt.org, some of the known effects of having insufficient finances can lead to low self-esteem and impaired cognitive functioning.
 “That means you can’t learn, remember, be attentive, or solve problems as well when you’re freaking out over your water bill,” the organization said on their website.

-Meanwhile, a research published on the European Journal of Public Health found out that personal debt can be one of the many factors causing common mental disorders (CMD) including, but not limited to, anxiety and panic disorders, bipolar disorders, schizophrenia, eating disorder, and substance abuse and addiction.
+Meanwhile, a research published in the European Journal of Public Health found out that personal debt can be one of the many factors causing common mental disorders (CMD) including, but not limited to, anxiety and panic disorders, bipolar disorders, schizophrenia, eating disorder, and substance abuse and addiction.

 “Adults in debt were three times more likely than those not in debt to have CMD,” the journal concluded.
-“The increased likelihood of CMD among those in arrears was found for all CMD and was irrespective of source of debt—housing, utilities and purchases on credit.”
+“The increased likelihood of CMD among those in arrears was found for all CMD and was irrespective of the source of debt—housing, utilities and purchases on credit.”

-According to the report, it’s becomes worse for people with addictive behaviors—alcohol, drugs, or gambling.
+According to the report, it’s becoming worse for people with addictive behaviors—alcohol, drugs, or gambling.
 “Those with multiple sources of debt and who had to obtain money from pawnbrokers and moneylenders had the highest rate of CMD,” it explained.

 Another study concluded that consumers with higher levels of debt are more prone to exhibit depressive symptoms and more likely to cave into stress.